axewpokeman23/automation-embedded-systems/part2-documentation.md

 ### Maraea:

-Wrote initial code to be built on in later iterations (implementing bang-bang).
+Wrote initial code to be built on in later iterations (first working iteration of the code, implementing bang-bang logic and "if temp within range of setpoint + or - 2 degrees" ... etc).
 Worked on it on the mondays, tuesdays and wednesdays of week 7 and 8.

 - initial coding and logic setup
-    - code very messy in early stages, but every time, sara refactored the code and made it work and easier to understand
+    - code very messy in early stages
     - created state logic
+    - implemented bang-bang logic